Decoy cells

 Decoy cell cytology, using Papanicolaou stain.
 The high nuclear to cytoplasmic ratio makes it resemble cancer (thus the name "decoy cell") but the inclusion body distinguishes it.

 Decoy cells are virally infected epithelial cells that can be found in the urine.
 Decoy cells owe their name to their strong resemblance to cancer cells, and may as such confuse the diagnosis of either viral infection or urothelial malignancy.
-During 1950s, cytotechnologist Andrew Ricci observed cells mimicking cancer cells by they were not, in a group of persons working in some kinds of industries - they were referred to as “decoy cells”, analogous to “decoy ducks” used in hunting wild ducks, by Andrew Ricci, a cytotechnologist working renown cytopathologist Dr. Leopold G. Koss.
+During the 1950s, cytotechnologist Andrew Ricci observed cells mimicking cancer cells by they were not, in a group of persons working in some kinds of industries - they were referred to as “decoy cells”, analogous to “decoy ducks” used in hunting wild ducks, by Andrew Ricci, a cytotechnologist working under renowned cytopathologist Dr. Leopold G. Koss.

 Epidemiology and presentation

 Decoy cells are mostly prevalent in immunocompromised individuals, such as transplant recipients who are treated with immunosuppressive medication in order for their immune system not to reject the foreign transplanted organ.
 Several viruses mediated the emergence of decoy cells, amongst which cytomegalovirus and polyomavirus.
 Decoy cells are virus infected urothelial cells with a distinct morphology of enlarged nuclei and intranuclear inclusions.
 In renal transplant recipients, such cells may be found in up to 40 percent of cases.
 Decoy cells are clinically relevant since they may be used as a prognostic marker for clinical conditions such as polyomavirus BK-induced nephropathy in renal transplant recipients, and haemorrhagic cystitis in haematopoietic stem cell transplant recipients.